mathnet/mathnet-symbolics/packages/MathNet.Numerics/readme.txt

 ### 2.4.0 - 2013-02-03
 * Drops the dependency on the zlib library.
 We thus no longer have any dependencies on other packages. *~Marcus Cuda, Thomas Ibel*
 * Adds Modified Bessel & Struve special functions *~Wei Wu*
-* Fixes a bug in our iterative kurtosis statistics formula *~Artyom Baranovskiy*
+* BUG: Fixes a bug in our iterative kurtosis statistics formula *~Artyom Baranovskiy*
 * Linear Algebra: Performance work, this time mostly around accessing matrix rows/columns as vectors.
 Opting out from targeted patching in our matrix and vector indexers to allow inlining.
 * Linear Algebra: Fixes an issue around Thin-QR solve *~Marcus Cuda*
 * Linear Algebra: Simplifications around using native linear algebra providers (see Math.NET Numerics With Native Linear Algebra)